RealFill: Reference-Driven Generation for Authentic Image Completion: Conclusion

 \section{Conclusion}

-In this work, we introduce the problem of \textit{Authentic Image Completion}, where given a few reference images, we intend to complete some missing regions of a target image with the content that ``should have been there'' --- rather that ``what \emph{could} have been there''.
-To tackle this problem, we proposed a simple yet effective approach called RealFill, which first fine-tunes a T2I inpainting diffusion model on the reference and target images, and then uses the adapted model to fill the missing regions.
-We show that RealFill produces high-quality image completions that are faithful to the content in the reference images, even when there are large differences between reference and target images such as viewpoint, aperture, lighting, image style and object position, pose and articulation.
+In this work, we introduce the problem of \textit{\Adjective{} Image Completion}, where given a few reference images, we intend to complete some missing regions of a target image with the content that ``\emph{should} have been there'' rather than ``what \emph{could} have been there''.
+To tackle this problem, we proposed a simple yet effective approach called RealFill, which first finetunes a T2I inpainting diffusion model on the reference and target images, and then uses the adapted model to fill the missing regions.
+We show that RealFill produces high-quality image completions that are faithful to the content in the reference images, even when there are large differences between reference and target images such as viewpoint, aperture, lighting, image style, and object pose.

-\textbf{Acknowledgements}.
-We would like to thank Rundi Wu, Qianqian Wang, Viraj Shah, Ethan Weber, Zhengqi Li, Kyle Genova, Boyang Deng, Maya Goldenberg, Noah Snavely, Ben Poole, Ben Mildenhall, Alex Rav-Acha, Pratul Srinivasan, Dor Verbin and Jon Barron for their valuable discussion and feedbacks, and thank Zeya Peng, Rundi Wu, Shan Nan for their contribution to the evaluation dataset.
-A special thanks to Jason Baldridge, Kihyuk Sohn, Kathy Meier-Hellstern, and Nicole Brichtova for their feedback and support for the project.
+\begin{acks} Luming and Bharath are supported by NSF IIS-2144117.
+We would like to thank Rundi Wu, Qianqian Wang, Viraj Shah, Ethan Weber, Zhengqi Li, Kyle Genova, Richard Tucker, Boyang Deng, Maya Goldenberg, Noah Snavely, Ben Poole, Ben Mildenhall, Alex Rav-Acha, Pratul Srinivasan, Dor Verbin, Jon Barron and all the anonymous reviewers for their valuable discussion and feedbacks, and thank Zeya Peng, Rundi Wu, Shan Nan for their contribution to the evaluation dataset.
+A special thanks to Jason Baldridge, Kihyuk Sohn, Kathy Meier-Hellstern, and Nicole Brichtova for their feedback and support for the project. \end{acks}